-There is no more vital, or over-tasked, role in digital transformation than Customer Experience (CX) leaders.
+There is no more vital, or over-tasked, role in digital transformation than Customer Experience (CX) leaders–leading service and CX experience transformation efforts.
 Responsible not just for robust performance goals and daily management of customer teams, CX managers must also build the alliances and strategies needed to implement the C-suite’s digital transformation strategy in a scaled and measurable way.

 Sure, efficient CX teams can “do more with less,” but leaders should avoid taking sole responsibility for the complexity and organizational demands of remote enterprise transformation.
 Leaders need to stretch beyond their comfort zone to collect the data, C-suite allies, and support from People Teams needed to establish a culture of transformation up-and-down the org chart.